MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-troubleshooting.md

 When a pipeline is left without an owner, a Power BI administrator can use the [admin Power BI REST APIs](/rest/api/power-bi/admin) to add an owner to the pipeline, or delete it.
 To add an owner to the pipeline, use the [Admin - Pipelines UpdateUserAsAdmin](/rest/api/power-bi/admin/pipelines-update-user-as-admin) API.

-You can also review our PowerShell script, [AddUserToWorkspacePipeline](https://github.com/microsoft/PowerBI-Developer-Samples/blob/master/PowerShell%20Scripts/Admin-DeploymentPipelines-AddUserToWorkspacePipeline) (available form the [PowerBI-Developer-Samples](https://github.com/microsoft/PowerBI-Developer-Samples) GtHub repository), which lets you do the following:
+You can also review our PowerShell script, [AddUserToWorkspacePipeline](https://github.com/microsoft/PowerBI-Developer-Samples/blob/master/PowerShell%20Scripts/Admin-DeploymentPipelines-AddUserToWorkspacePipeline) (available form the [PowerBI-Developer-Samples](https://github.com/microsoft/PowerBI-Developer-Samples) GitHub repository), which lets you do the following:

 * *Manage pipeline access* - Add any user to a workspace in a pipeline.

 * *Reclaim workspace ownership* - Add any user to a workspace in a pipeline that doesn't have an owner, allowing you to unblock it.

-To use this scrip, you'll need to provide a *workspace name* and and a *user principal name (UPN)*.
+To use this script, you'll need to provide a *workspace name* and and a *user principal name (UPN)*.
 The script will find the pipeline that the workspace is assigned to, and add admin permissions to the user you specified.

 ## Paginated reports